 Social and Personality

-Psych 409 Psychology of Motivation
+Psych 507 Psychology of Personality

 Psych 522 Psychology of Women

-Psych 528 Introduction to Cultural Psychology OR Psych 588 Honors (concurrent enrollment in 528 required)
+Psych 528 Introduction to Cultural Psychology

 Psych 530 Introductory Social Psychology

 Depth courses allow students to engage in depth with material in specific content areas in psychology.
 Depth courses include both a lecture component and a required discussion/lab section for all students, and they help students develop a deeper understanding of particular areas of psychology.
-Majors must take two depth course at 4 credits each.
-Each depth course has a prerequisite one relevant breadth course; please check each course for possible prerequisites.
+Majors must take two depth courses at 4 credits each.
+Each depth course has a prerequisite of one relevant breadth course; please check each course for possible prerequisites.